Backbase/backbase-openapi-tools/boat-maven-plugin/README.md

     extension are validated. `failOnWarning` specifies whether to fail the build when validation violations are found, otherwise, warnings are written to the log for everyone to ignore.

+    For validation via boat bay where the specs may be uploaded add the configurations:

+        boatBayServerUrl
+            Set this when specs are to be uploaded by boat bay, optionally configure an enviroment variable BOAT_BAY_SERVER_URL, for testing use export http://localhost:8080, for deployment use https://boat-bay.proto.backbasecloud.com/

+        sourceKey
+            Set this when specs are to be uploaded by boat bay, this refers to the key for the source of the specs to be linted, how to set up a source can be found in boat bay documentation

     ```
     <configuration>
         <input>${project.build.outputDirectory}/specs/</input>